 With spring already here and summer approaching, skinned knees and other assorted scrapes and bruises are sure to happen.
-Be ready with a simple kit anyone can pull together.
+Be ready with a simple home first aid kit anyone can pull together.

 You can create one general kit and specific kits for age groups, such as infants and toddlers.
 Remember to always keep at least one in your car so you’ll always have it close by.

 It’s cheaper and easier to buy one pre-made kit and round it out because “otherwise, it’s difficult to find packages of all the different kinds of gauze, tape, and antibiotic ointment you will need,” emergency doctor Kathleen Berchelmann, MD, tells Children’s MD.

 She suggests finding a large kit and a sturdy container with extra space for all the items you’ll add to it.
 A tacklebox is perfect.
 Or, you can use a small duffle bag or backpack to hold your first aid kit.